Technoplatz/bi/README.md

 |  Database Password | .secret-mongo-password |
 |  Sendgrid API Key | .secret-sendgrid-apikey |

-- BI API Key\
+- API Key\
 It is the internal API key that must be generated if the system is used in a real internet environment.
 The following command will generate a new random key and write it into the related file.
-The API key can be changed later but this operation requires [restarting the containers](#restarting-containers).
+The API key can be changed later but this operation requires to [restart the containers](#restarting-containers).

     ```bash
     echo $(date | sha256sum | base64 | head -c 24) > .secret-bi-apikey